kpoxo6op/soyspray/README.md

 David's own Kafka for learning

-My son's intolenarnce to ads on mum's iPhone
+My son's intolerance to ads on mum's iPhone

+Me staying at home most of the time

 ### hardware